AdrianAntico/Quantico/README.md

 <br>

 ## Data Management
-Data management is currently handled a few ways.
-From your local file system you can load up csv data or parquet data or a saved machine learning model.
-You can also connect to a PostGRE database.
-And lastly, you can work with previously saved sessions which will reload all objects that were previously available in your last session.

-You can also save csv data or machine learning models locally, along with saving data to PostGRE, and save your sessions.
+On the side bar, under Load / Save, you have a few options:
+1. Local
+2. Sessions
+3. PostGRE

+##### Local
-With PostGRE, you can:
+With the local modal you can load and save:
+1. csv data
+2. parquet data
+3. machine learning models

+##### Sessions
+You can save your session state and reload this at a later time.
+You can have a pre-configured plot output setup that you don't want to have to recreate every time you run the app.
+This would be similar to having saved reports.
+Further, all output panels will re-populate with what was previously setup at the time of the last save.

+##### PostGRE
 1. Query data
 2. Create tables
 3. Create databases
 4. Remove tables
 5. Remove databases

 <br>

 ## Code Generation
-The Code generation tab returns the code that was run under the hood to run the various tasks and generated output.
+The Code generation tab returns the code that was used to execute the various tasks and generate output.
 You can select from a variety of code themes as well.
+This can be really helpful to those who are looking to kickstart a project and then convert to a coding environment later.
+Some output can simply be generated much more quickly utilizing the app so this should be a time saver even to the most seasoned programmers.

 <img src="https://github.com/AdrianAntico/Quantico/blob/main/inst/CodeGeneration1.PNG" align="center" width="800" />